Your configs deserve

 Integrate

-Everything your configs need
+Everything your configs (and secrets) need

 Immutable Versioning